octaviotron/zimbra/notes-cluster.md

 ```
 (change "your_password" and remember it for later)

-On all nodes start the cluster:
+On all nodes start cluster system service:
 ```
 systemctl start pcsd
 systemctl status pcsd
 ```
-Corosync service has a bug in CentOS 7, so to avoid id is needed to add a 3 seconds delay, so on all nodes modify **/usr/lib/systemd/system/corosync.service** file adding "ExecStartPre=/usr/bin/sleep 10" after "[service]" line.
-The file section must be as follow on all nodes:
+Corosync service has a bug in CentOS 7 which sometimes starts corosync too early when some needed system resources are not already available.
+To avoid this, add a 3 seconds delay before service starts, to do this, in all nodes modify **/usr/lib/systemd/system/corosync.service** file adding "**ExecStartPre=/usr/bin/sleep 3**" after "**[service]**" section.
+The file must be as follow on all nodes:

 ```
 [Service]